drloring/katacoda-scenarios/java-ms-config/java-2/step1.md

 		return new Greeting(counter.incrementAndGet(), String.format(template, name, count));
 </pre>

+Since we changed the output of the Hello World string, we'll need to modify the tests to account for the change.
+Open `gs-rest-service/complete/src/main/test/com/example/restservice/GreetingControllerTests.java`{{open}}.
+We'll relax the test to allow any string to pass <pre class="file" data-filename="gs-rest-service/complete/src/main/test/com/example/restservice/GreetingControllerTests.java" data-target="insert" data-marker="				.andExpect(jsonPath("$.content").value("Hello, World!"));">				.andExpect(jsonPath("$.content").isString());</pre> and here <pre class="file" data-filename="gs-rest-service/complete/src/main/test/com/example/restservice/GreetingControllerTests.java" data-target="insert" data-marker="				.andExpect(jsonPath("$.content").value("Hello, Spring Community!"));">				.andExpect(jsonPath("$.content").isString());</pre>

 Since we're using a different VM than previously, we need to export our JAVA_HOME environment variable `export JAVA_HOME=/usr/lib/jvm/java-1.11.0-openjdk-amd64`{{execute}}.

 Before we can compile, we need to update the gradle version `./gradlew wrapper --gradle-version 7.0`{{execute}}

 Once you see `Build Successful`, you can continue with the following commands

+Start a redis server in the background with the docker command `docker run --name myredis -d --rm -p 6379:6379 redis`{{execute}}

 Run`./gradlew bootRun &`{{execute}} in the background.

-Run the following command to verify that the spring boot application is running `curl http://localhost:8080/greeting`{{execute}} to display the Hello World message in a json formatted string.
+Run the following command to verify that the spring boot application is running `curl http://localhost:8080/greeting`{{execute}} to display the Hello World message with an increasing counter.
+You can stop and start the web application and the count will be saved in redis until redis is restarted.

+So, we cheated by running gradle bootRun before running gradle build, if we run `./gradlew build`{{execute}} before we have the redis server running, we'll have test failures.
+We don't want our unit tests to depend on externally running services, so in the next course, we'll learn how to use Spring application.properies to swap out redis backing services based on where we are running the web service.